x12q/kotlin-randomizer/README.md

 ### [Implement `ParameterRandomizer` &#9650;](#top)
 <a id="implement-parameter-randomizer"></a>

-- `ParameterRandomizer` can be implemented directly.
-- For common use case, extend `AbsSameClassParamRandomizer` instead for less boilerplate code.
+`ParameterRandomizer` can be implemented directly, but for common use case, extend `AbsSameClassParamRandomizer` instead for less boilerplate code.

 ```kotlin